10 Most Weird & Unique Trademarks You Won’t Believe Exist

 Recently, Apple won a $120 million lawsuit against Samsung for copying Apple’s patented “slide-to-unlock” feature.

-9. Darth Wader’s Breathing
+9. Darth Vader’s Breathing

 What can be a better example of a unique trademark than a breathing sound?